 Sizzled in a pan together with fresh garlic and pepper flakes, the potatoes and chard will mash up with the strong garlic flavor and turn into an unimaginable flavor combination.
-Season with salt and pepper, and you have an excellent side dish.
+I like to keep it simple with the seasonings, so simply season with salt and pepper, and you have an excellent side dish.

 As simple as it gets, this side dish will add juiciness and freshness to your Shepherd’s pie.
-The grilled tomatoes, seasoned with salt and pepper, and a few drops of olive oil will balance out perfectly your main dish.
+The grilled tomatoes, seasoned with salt, pepper, and a few drops of olive oil, will balance out perfectly your main dish.

-Add pressed garlic, a slice of gouda cheese, and oregano to your grilled tomatoes to make things more interesting.
+Add minced or pressed garlic, a slice of gouda cheese, and oregano to your grilled tomatoes to make things more interesting.

 Although I’m not a fan of deep-fried food, the deep-fried zucchini are a must when it comes to Shepherd’s pie.
 Seasoned with some salt and pepper, topped with pressed fresh garlic, and garnished with fresh parsley, this side dish will enrich and refresh your Shepherd’s pie.